New Boats, Motors

-If you find yourself shopping for a boat in 2012, efficiency, speed, utility and fishability are likely your main motivators.
+If you find yourself shopping for a boat, efficiency, speed, utility and fishability are likely your main motivators.
 And marine engineers from across the country have heard you.
 Looking at new boats and motors?
 Take the time to examine the options from the top manufacturers.
 There are more choices than ever in every category and options you may not have thought of.

 The one common denominator in innovation was the requirement to stow more gear.
 Anglers are taking more tackle to the water than ever and we need a place to store it, yet keep it close to hand.
 Today's new manufacturing processes are making boats safer, more secure and more space- and fuel efficient.

 Here's your Game & Fish guide to the new model boats and the powerplants that will drive your fishing in 2012.

 Brand new from Alumacraft, is the Competitor 165, available in the Sport, CS and Tiller models.
 The Sport is a 16-foot, 7-inch boat with a beam of 87 inches and a 35 inches maximum height with 23 inches to the floor.
 Rated for a maximum 90HP and a capacity of six people, the boat tips the scales at 1,160 pounds with a fuel capacity of 19 gallons and a livewell that holds 19 gallons.
 The Competitor is available in Olympic white, mica black, ice blue and canyon red.